 According to the State Budget Act, the Ministry of Finance is responsible for management of cash receipts and payments for all ministries, agencies, social security funds and for various State-owned foundations.
 For this, the State Treasury centrally manages all incoming and outgoing payments of State entities through its bank accounts with four local financial institutions - State entities do not have their own current accounts with financial institutions but only an internal balance in the State Treasury’s system.
 This set-up is called a Treasury Single Account (TSA) system.

-TSA bank accounts are held in three local commercial banks: Swedbank AS, AS SEB Pank and Luminor Bank AS.
+TSA bank accounts are held in four local commercial banks: Swedbank AS, AS SEB Pank, AS LHV Pank and Luminor Bank AS.
 The State Treasury does not have a TSA main bank account in the Central Bank but instead actively invests surplus cash in money markets to keep cash balances in the TSA bank accounts at the four commercial banks within approved limits.

 All incoming and outgoing payments by ministries, agencies, and State-owned foundations are channelled through the State Treasury.
 State entities’ payment instructions are forwarded centrally to commercial banks by the State Treasury using the e-State Treasury payment system (a treasury ledger system); social security funds send their payment instructions to commercial banks themselves due to the large payment volumes.